SGNIC

 How will registrars involved in a domain transfer process be notified about the various transfer stages?

 Email notifications will be sent to the registrars at the different transfer stages.
-On top of that, registrars can use EPP ‘poll’ command to get the latest status of the domain transfer.
+In addition, registrars can use EPP ‘poll’ command or registrar portals to get the latest status of the domain transfer.

 When will registrar transfers be auto-approved by the system?